yoshuaw 8 months ago

 This is focused on running functions embedded inside a host program.
 So it is fairly different than other things out there and in a class of its own.

-• ATechGuy a day ago
+• ATechGuy 8 months ago

 > each function request to have its own hypervisor for protection.